-- There are no specifications for the length.
+- Place the date, your name, paper #, course #, and word count in the upper right corner of the front page.
+(The papers do not need a cover sheet.) - There is no specification for the length.
 Imagine that you are answering this question in response to a job application for a teaching position in a church or school. - You are free to consult any sources with which you are already familiar in formulating this response; however, this should be your statement of belief.
 Cite other sources sparingly. - Draw from and refer to specific individuals, biblical and non-biblical texts, and historical events that provide warrant for your beliefs. - Pay attention to formal aspects such as syntax, grammar, capitalization, and punctuation. - Use technical (i.e., biblical and theological) language where appropriate, but give a short definitional explanation for technical language. - Do not simply leave a section blank if you do not have or are unable to articulate your beliefs on any of the particular topics.
-Simply indicate that in your paper.

-- Papers will be graded on substantial clarity, logical coherency, as well as very basic formal attributes (e.g., grammar, syntax, capitalization, spelling, punctuation, typed, double-spaced, in 12-point font). - Paper #6 should display a development in your belief on one or more of these topics.
+Simply indicate that in your paper. - Submit paper in Canvas. - Papers will be graded on substantial clarity, logical coherency, as well as very basic formal attributes (e.g., grammar, syntax, capitalization, spelling, punctuation, typed, double-spaced, in 12-point font). - Paper #6 should display a development in your belief on one or more of these topics.
 You are encouraged to revise Paper #1 as the basis for Paper #6.
-Italicize and embolden all revisions and additions. - Paper #6 will also answer the questions: "What are the top three to five challenges to your academic success that you identified this semester?
-What resources did you learn about in this course to help you succeed in light of these specific challenges?"
+Italicize and embolden all revisions and additions. - Students cannot pass CRIS 100 without submitting Paper 1 and Paper 6.